 Life insurance can financially help protect your loved ones if you pass away, making it an important financial tool for many.
 However, people with health conditions like diabetes may have additional questions about their eligibility.
 Although having diabetes may cause you to pay higher premiums, you can still find coverage options.
-Let’s dive deeper into how life insurance works for people with diabetes and some tips for finding a policy that fits your budget.
+Let’s dive deeper into how life insurance works for people with diabetes and some tips for finding a policy that best fits your budget.

 Life insurance is a type of insurance policy that pays out a sum, called a death benefit, to your beneficiaries if you pass away during the policy’s term.
 You can pay monthly or annual premiums to maintain this coverage.
 Beneficiaries can use the death benefit they receive for any purpose, such as helping replace income, saving for financial goals, and paying off debt.